Mihai Eminescu, a sober soul

 With a siren song,

-To change the actors in the scene,
+To change the actors on stage,

 Don’t even notice,